Continuous improvement only demands you take one step at a time toward excellence.

 What is Continual?

-Continual improvement is about making changes that create better outcomes, specifically in regards to quality management.
+Continual improvement is about making changes that create better outcomes, specifically in regard to quality management.

 In fact, the same man who introduced TWI to Japan in the ‘50s, Dr. Edward Deming, also created the Plan-Do-Check-Act (PDCA) methodology (a tool we’ll take a deeper look at later in this post).